 The next day drive the part between Morro Bay and Monterey.
 Highlights along this part are Hearst Castle, Whale Watcher Café, Big Sur and Monterey.
-Other attractions are Bigby Creek Bridge, McWay Falls, Point Lobos, Carmel-by-the-Sea and the 17 Mile Drive.
+Other attractions are Bigby Creek Bridge, McWay Falls (One of the most beautiful waterfalls in the US), Point Lobos, Carmel-by-the-Sea and the 17 Mile Drive.
 The last day of your trip play on the beach somewhere near highway 1 on your way to (the airport) at San Francisco.

 Where to stay

 We drove just up to a hotel when we found it long enough driving for a day.
 Sometimes we had to try a few hotels, since we found the prices to high.
 The first night we stayed at the Cabana Bay Beach Resort, expensive but it was a fantastic hotel with a water park on site.